ConPaaS-team/conpaas/docs/userguide.rst

     button to stop the service.
 This stops all instances of the service.

 Remove the service.
     Click “remove” to delete the service.
-At this point all the state of the service manager is lost.
+At this point, all the state of the service manager is lost.

 Stop the application.